 The buccal mucosa, including the vestibule and nonkeratinized alveolar mucosa, is usually smooth, moist, and more red than pink (as compared to healthy gingiva).
 Innocuous entities in this region include linea alba (a thin white line, typically bilateral, on the level of the occlusal plane, where the cheek is bitten), Fordyce granules (aberrant sebaceous glands appearing as < 1 mm light yellow spots that also may occur on the lips), and white sponge nevus (bilateral thick white folds over most of the buccal mucosa).
+Occasionally, pigmentation of the mucosa may arise from foreign material that is incorporated into the tissue.
+Most commonly, this occurs as a blue or black area adjacent to a dental amalgam filling.
+This is known as an amalgam tattoo.
+The orifices of the parotid (Stensen) ducts are opposite the maxillary 1st molar on the inside of each cheek and should not be mistaken for an abnormality.
 Recognizing these avoids needless biopsy and apprehension.
-The orifices of the parotid (Stensen) ducts are opposite the maxillary 1st molar on the inside of each cheek and should not be mistaken for an abnormality.

 The dorsal surface of the tongue is covered with numerous whitish elevations called the filiform papillae.
 Interspersed among them are isolated reddish prominences called the fungiform papillae, occurring mostly on the anterior part of the tongue.
 The circumvallate papillae, numbering 8 to 12, are considerably larger and lie posteriorly in a V pattern.
 The circumvallate papillae do not project from the tongue but instead are surrounded by a trench.
 The foliate papillae appear as a series of parallel, slit-like folds on the lateral borders of the tongue, near the anterior pillars of the fauces.
 They vary in length and can easily be confused with malignant lesions, as may the foramen cecum, median rhomboid glossitis, and, rarely, a lingual thyroid nodule.
 Lingual tonsils are components of the Waldeyer ring, are at the back of the tongue, and should not be mistaken for lesions.
 If an apparent abnormality is bilateral, it is almost always a normal variant.